Setup

 Run the following command in your terminal:

 Replace the example URL with your environment URL.
 Claude Code will prompt you to authenticate through your browser on first use.
 You can use your existing credentials to authenticate.
+See the Claude Code MCP docs for more on managing MCP servers.

 Other MCP clients